Blog Product ManagementCustomer Feedback Analysis: Step-by-step Guide (2025)

 Quantitative analysis

 - Value and effort scores: You can assign value and effort scores to user feedback based on the effort required to implement the feature and the estimated upside it would bring.
-You can also add your customers’ revenue to their feedback to see the total sum of money the posts upvoters pay you.
+You can also add your customers’ revenue to their feedback to see the total sum of money the posts' upvoters pay you.

 - User segmentation: Sync different user data like monthly spending and company name to create user segments like “paying customers”.
 This helps you focus on customer groups that matter.